ThomasM2568/IA_Python/xgboost/readme.md

 ## 1️⃣ Introduction
 <a name="introduction"></a>
-This project utilizes machine learning techniques, including data preprocessing and predictive modeling, using the XGBoost framework.
-The dataset is sourced from the UCI Machine Learning Repository.
+This project implements a machine learning pipeline using the XGBoost framework to perform binary classification on the Adult dataset from the UCI Machine Learning Repository.
+The dataset is preprocessed using encoding techniques, split into training, validation, and test sets, and evaluated using cross-validation.

 ## 2️⃣ Prerequisites
 <a name="prerequisites"></a>